Conditions Gonorrhea

 Gonorrhea of the eye

-If the bacteria reach the eye via the hands (smear infection), they cause a purulent inflammation of the conjunctiva which can cause blindness.
+If the bacteria reach the eye via the hands, they cause a pus-producing inflammation of the clear membrane protecting the eye (conjunctiva).
+This can result in blindness.

 In rare cases, the bacteria spread to the body via the blood.
-This causes a severe illness with bouts of fever, joint pains and changes to the skin.
+This usually causes severe bouts of fever, problems with the joints, and skin changes.
+The heart, meninges (brain membranes), or bones can also be affected in some cases.

 The video below looks at when doctors talk about an infectious disease, which pathogens trigger infectious diseases, and how they are transmitted.